-An internet protocol address or IP address is a set of the numerical name given to each device which is connected to a computer network that uses the Internet Protocol to establish communication.
+An internet protocol address or IP address is a set of the numerical name given to each device that is connected to a computer network that uses the Internet Protocol to establish communication.
 The IP address has two primary goals – Network Interface identification and location addressing.

 The older version of the IP address was IPv 4 which defines an IP address as a 32-bit number.
-But, with the immersive growth of the internet and the depletion of available IPv4 – a brand new version IPv6 using 128 bit is now used that was started in way back in 1997.
+But, with the immersive growth of the internet and the depletion of available IPv4 – a brand new version IPv6 using 128-bit is now used that was started in way back in 1997.
 It is ongoing since the mid-2000s.
 IP addresses are written in the easy to read notifications by humans for example 172.16.254.1 in IPv4, and 2001:db8:0:1234:0:567:8:1 in IPv6.

 IP address space on the internet is handled by the Internet Assigned Numbers Authority (IANA), and by five regional Internet registries that are responsible in their territories like your local internet service provider.
 IPv4 addresses are distributed by IANA to the RIRs in blocks, but they have been exhausted since 2011.
 These only one RIRs present today that supply for local assignments in Africa.

 The IP address to each device is assigned by the network administrator to connect with a network.
 Your IP address could be static or dynamic depending on the internet connection that you have picked along with the software features.

 IP Address is like your contact address.
 If people write a letter to you, they need an address to post.
 Similarly in computer world, IP address is the address to which information is sent to, to reach your computer.

 Purpose of IP Address